open-contracting/standard/standard/merging.md

   For each field in the release, the versioned release contains a list of objects describing where the data came from and previous values of a field.

-The basic principle of of merging is very simple, the latest data overrides previous data.
+The basic principle of of merging is very simple, the latest data overwrites previous data.
 For example:

 <pre>